-- Only one person per team on a mountain bike and the mountain climb at any time. - Teams must stay together (or be waiting at the finnish line for your team to return) - Refer to the maps for max limits on each challenge - Teams cannot repeat the same challenge immediately after completing it.

-- Life vests must be checked Coola leader before going on the water. - Helmets to be checked before riders take a bike ride.
+- Only one person per team on a mountain bike and the mountain climb at any time. - Teams must stay together. - Maximum of 2 pegs, 3 icy-pole sticks and 6 hair bands. - Teams cannot repeat the same event immediately - Life vests must be checked by teacher or Coola leader before going on the water.